Table of Contents

 Objectives and Outcomes

 The primary objective of the fuels treatment demos is to raise awareness about different hazardous fuel treatment alternatives and provide key stakeholders with up-to-date information regarding resource impacts, efficiencies, and cost of fuels treatment equipment and techniques.
-Expected short-term outcomes include improved ability of government agencies and partners to assess, plan and budget for future fuels treatment projects, heightened cooperator awareness about equipment options and impacts, and improved ability of local contractors to make informed business decisions about what equipment to buy or lease.
-Targeted long-term project outcomes include improved wildland and watershed health, enhanced ability to defend communities and other infrastructure from wildfires, mitigation of air emissions impacts (including GHG releases during wildfires), improved reduction in hazardous fuel accumulation, reduced site impacts, potential increase in acres treated, and local job retention.
+Short-term outcomes include improved ability of government agencies and partners to assess, plan and budget for future fuels treatment projects, heightened cooperator awareness about equipment options and impacts, and improved ability of local contractors to make informed business decisions about what equipment to buy or lease.
+Long-term project outcomes include improved wildland and watershed health, enhanced ability to defend communities and other infrastructure from wildfires, mitigation of air emissions impacts (including GHG releases during wildfires), improved reduction in hazardous fuel accumulation, reduced site impacts, potential increase in acres treated, and local job retention.